12th Air Division

-The 12th Air Division an inactive United States Air Force unit.
+The 12th Air Division was a United States Air Force unit.
 Its last assignment was with the Eighth Air Force, based at Ellsworth Air Force Base, South Dakota.
 It was inactivated on 31 July 1990.

 History

 The division was established as the 12th Pursuit Wing in the Panama Canal Zone on 20 November 1940.
 The organization commanded pursuit groups and squadrons for Sixth Air Force until 6 March 1942.